 The world is full of upsetting or confusing events.
 No matter where you turn, the news, social media, we are surrounded by the awareness that this world is not a safe place.
 Not all of us directly experience trauma; but knowing someone who has experienced something traumatic can shake us to our core.
 It can leave us feeling overwhelmed, scared, on edge, or even angry.
 This is what happens when we experience vicarious trauma.

 Vicarious trauma can happen to anyone, but it is most common in first responders, military, and other helping professionals.
-Often referred to as “compassion fatigue”, vicarious trauma occurs to those who care for the people they help.
+This struggle often occurs to those who care for the people they help.
 These folks have huge hearts, and you are probably one of those folks if you are reading this.

 You chose your field of work because you want to make the world a better place, to leave it better than when you entered it.
 But to do it, you have been called to serve in some of the darkest places in our culture.
 And that takes a toll on you.

 You often find yourself thinking about one of the people you have helped.

 You are feeling the weight of the trauma experienced by the people you have helped.